Jamaica Wedding Traditions

 - Elder blessings: “Big people blessing” prayers

-Portland Parish maintains strongest adherence with “roots style” ceremonies including all traditional elements.
+Portland Parish maintains particularly strong adherence with “roots style” ceremonies including all traditional elements.

 Wedding Reception and Feast